ucfopen/UDOIT/CONTRIBUTING.md

 ### Dev Branches

 * Naming Convention: `dev/v1-2-10` - a new one for every upcoming release version.
 (Note: Hyphens are used instead of periods to preserve compatibility with the Heroku button.)
-* Issue branches merge into this branch (never master)
+* Issue branches merge into this branch (never main)
-* When this dev branch is ready for release, it is merged into master and deleted
+* When this dev branch is ready for release, it is merged into main and deleted

 ### Issue Branches